wintercms/meta/release-notes/build-457.md

 - Improved error message displayed when using a custom Halcyon model that does not have a `dirName` set
 - Fixed issue introduced with 447 when trying to get the thumbnail for private files without specifying any options by using default options when generating thumbnails for private files
 - Improved handling for error states in the `RelationController` behavior
+- Fixed support for `files: true` as an AJAX framework option in newer browsers
+- Improved the unit tests by not relying on hardcoded absolute URLs

 ## Security Improvements
 -